artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/reactive-programming.markdown

 ---

 Reactive programming paradigm is concentrated around data flows and the propagation of changes.
-The data and events in that style of coding are are treated as a stream which can be mapped or filtered.
+In that style of programming there is no distinction between the data and the events and they are are treated as a stream which can be mapped or filtered.

 # Strong sides of reactive programming
 *  With reactive programming approach you can easily integrate fallowing things as a stream